dbojan/tosec-trimmer/README.md

- thanks /u/rockstarfruitpunch for the bug report -added r to comment string, so there are no deprecation warnings -added option to specify suffix for sorted folder instead of default '-srt' -disabled default creation of m3u, to enable, make_m3u_playlist=1 in tt.py, using notepad, or notepad++
+ thanks /u/rockstarfruitpunch for the bug report -added r to comment string, so there are no deprecation warnings -added option to specify suffix for sorted folder instead of default '-srt' -disabled default creation of m3u, to enable, set make_m3u_playlist=1 in tt.py, using notepad, or notepad++

 changes in 2023-08-07-2